ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ipproto:

-: The variable "ipproto" contains an IP protocol number, as defined in the "Assigned Internet Protocol Numbers" IANA registry {{IANA-PN}}.
+: The variable "ipproto" contains an Internet Protocol Number; see the defined list in the "Assigned Internet Protocol Numbers" IANA registry {{IANA-PN}}.
 If present, it specifies that a client only wants to proxy a specific IP protocol for this request.
 If the value is "\*", or the variable is not included, the client is requesting to use any IP protocol.
-The IP protocol indicated in the "ipproto" variable represents an allowable next header value carried in IP headers that are directly sent in HTTP datagrams (the outermost IP headers).
+The IP protocol indicated in the "ipproto" variable represents an allowable next header value carried in IP headers that are directly sent in HTTP Datagrams (the outermost IP headers).
 ICMP traffic is always allowed, regardless of the value of this field.
-{: spacing="compact"}
+{: newline="true" spacing="normal"}

 Using the terms IPv6address, IPv4address, and reg-name from {{URI}}, the "target" and "ipproto" variables MUST adhere to the format in
 {{target-format}}, using notation from {{!ABNF=RFC5234}}.
 Additionally:

-* if "target" contains an IPv6 literal or prefix, the colons (":") MUST be percent-encoded.
+* If "target" contains an IPv6 literal or prefix, the colons (":") MUST be percent-encoded.
 For example, if the target host is "2001:db8::42", it will be encoded in the URI as "2001%3Adb8%3A%3A42".